 What Makes the Best Broccoli Sprout Seeds

 When it comes to choosing seeds, there are a few things that we recommend looking for.
-We believe the quality of the seed, if they are organic, are clean and traceable, and highly‑viable are all important.
+We believe the quality of the seed, if they are organic, clean and traceable, and highly‑viable are all important.
 These are so you can get reliable sprouting, minimal contamination risk, and consistent flavor and nutrition.
 Here is some further info on these.

 Seed Quality and Purity